pmndrs/zustand/docs/migrations/migrating-to-v4.md

 **Migration**

-If you're passing any type parameters, then remove them because they will be inferred.
-Next, if you're passing the `partialize` option then there's no further steps required for migration.
+If you are passing any type parameters, remove them as they are inferred automatically.

+Next, if you are passing the `partialize` option, there is no further steps required for migration.

-But if you're not passing the `partialize` option then you might be seeing some compilation errors.
-If you're not seeing any compilation errors then there's no further steps required for migration.
+If you are **not** passing the `partialize` option, you might be seeing some compilation errors.

-But if you're seeing some compilation errors—because now the type of partialized state is `T` instead of `Partial<T>` which is in alignment with the runtime behavior of default `partialize` being `s => s`—then in that case you should fix the errors because they might be indicative of unsound code.
-To be clear the runtime behavior has not changed, the types have gotten more correct, but if your partialised state is truly `Partial<T>` then you can pass the `partialize` option as `s => s as Partial<typeof s>`.
-You can do this for a quickfix too.
+If you do not see any,
+there is no further migration required.

+The type of partialized state is now `T` instead of `Partial<T>`, which aligns with the runtime behavior of the default `partialize`, which is an identity (`s => s`).

+If you see some compilation errors, you have to find and fix the errors yourself, because they might be indicative of unsound code.
+Alternatively, the workaround will be passing
+`s => s as Partial<typeof s>` to `partialize`.
+If your partialized state is truly `Partial<T>`, you should not encounter any bugs.

+The runtime behavior has not changed, only the types are now correct.

 ## `redux` (from `zustand/middleware`)